pbyrne84/pbyrne84.github.io/CodeStructure-Ordering.md

 <https://blog.codinghorror.com/coding-for-violent-psychopaths/>

 I think that one makes anxious people more anxious, which is not good.
-Possibly inhibit people with imposter syndrome further.
+Possibly it can inhibit people with imposter syndrome further.
 I do quite like it, but I also don't fear the psychopath.
 They are maligned, no sense of culpability does not equal them having to do harm to others.
+Culpability can also rely on experience.

 I do the mental exercise of